scala/scala-lang/blog/_posts/2023-01-24-scala-center-2023-roadmap.md

 **We offered individualized support to our MOOCs’ learners.** We published the course “Effective Programming in Scala” to the [Extension School platform](https://www.extensionschool.ch/learn/effective-programming-in-scala).
 This platform allows the learners to have regular 1-on-1 meetings with our instructors along their learning journey.
+If you need to learn Scala, or if your company needs to train developers, the Extension School provides a cost-effective way to be trained by the Scala Center team.
 Learn more about the motivation in the previous [announcement]({% link blog/_posts/2022-06-08-learn-scala-at-epfl-extension-school.md %}).

 ### Developer Experience